DefactoSoftware/devblog/_posts/2014-08-11-what-we-learned-from-opensourcing-our-pet-project.markdown

 * It should be extremely easy to make entries.
 * There should be as little limitations as possible (stuff like: only managers can create projects and assign users to projects, etc.).
-* Everyone should be able to signal how projects are going, or which a colleagues have disappeared down the rabbit-hole.
+* Everyone should be able to signal how projects are going, or which colleagues have disappeared down the rabbit-hole.
 * We won't mindlessly add features just because people are used to something.